-There are man-eating gators on the loose, and you gotta swim fast as you can to get away from them.
-That’s the premise of director Alexandre Aja’s Crawl, and so the movie almost too-on-the-nose but also so perfectly sets up that, yeah, our fierce protagonist is a badass swimmer.
+There are man-eating gators on the loose, and you gotta swim as fast as you can to get away from them.
+That’s the premise of director Alexandre Aja’s Crawl.
+The movie is almost too-on-the-nose but also perfectly sets up that, yeah, our fierce protagonist is a badass swimmer.
 There she is over the movie’s opening credits swimming laps in a race.

-Not only that.
-She’s been a swimmer since she was young.
+Not only that, but she’s been a swimmer since she was young.
 She knows swimming.
 Her daddy taught her.
 All right, you get the point.
-Our hero’s name is Haley, and she’s played with unrelenting energy by Kaya Scodelario who gives this wet and wild performance her all.
+Our hero’s name is Haley, and she’s played with unrelenting energy by Kaya Scodelario, who gives this wet and wild performance her all.

 In one swift phone call from Haley’s sister, we learn everything we need to know about this family dynamic.
-Haley is still down in Florida with her dad while her sister went up north and their mom now lives far flung away with her new boyfriend in Paris.
-The functioning disjointed family is immediately understandable and you get the tension right away.
+Haley is still down in Florida with her dad while her sister went up north, and their mom now lives far away with her new boyfriend in Paris.
+The functioning, disjointed family is immediately understandable, and you get the tension right away.

 The problem is, neither of them have heard from their dad, played by Barry Pepper.
-And so, even with the threat of a category 5 hurricane, Hurricane Wendy, bashing the southern coast of Florida, Haley decides to drive down there to her dad’s apartment to see if he’s OK.
-When she gets there, the weather is already too bad to continue forward as evacuations are already taking place.
+And so, even with the threat of a category 5 hurricane named Wendy bashing the southern coast of Florida, Haley decides to drive down there to her dad’s apartment to see if he’s OK.
+When she gets there, the weather is too bad to continue forward, as evacuations are already taking place.
 In spite of that, she heads on anyway.
 We know where this is going.

 At the apartment, her dad is still nowhere to be found.
 She goes even further south to their old family home, and it’s there she finds her dad badly injured, taking refuge in the massive crawl space.
 He’s been bit by something.
 The gators…they’re coming.